“I want to be defined by what I am, not by what I am not” – Dr. Steven Isakoff (Breast Oncologist)

 Pembrolizumab (Keytruda®) and Avelumab (Bavencio®)

-Pembrolizumab blocks the action of the protein PD-1 and Avelumab blocks PD-L1.
-Both of them have shown promising results in clinical trials for people with advanced triple negative breast cancer that have previously been treated with chemotherapy24,25, and for those untreated in combination with chemotherapy 26.
-NICE may start to assess pembrolizumab in combination with neoadjuvant chemotherapy later this year27.
+Both pembrolizumab and avelumab have a similar mechanism to atezolizumab.
+Pembrolizumab blocks the action of the protein PD-1 and avelumab blocks PD-L1 (check the diagram above, Figure 1).
+Both of them have shown promising results in clinical trials for people with advanced triple negative breast cancer that have previously been treated with chemotherapy 39,40, and for those untreated in combination with chemotherapy 41.
+NICE may start to assess pembrolizumab in combination with neoadjuvant chemotherapy later this year 42.

-We hope that you now better understand TNBC, the treatment options and that you can feel confident in discussions with your care team.
-Our aim is to make sure you are kept informed so make sure to follow our Instagram and Twitter accounts for any updates.
+We hope that you now better understand your treatment options and can feel confident in discussions with your care team.
+If you have any questions, make sure to note them down in the Questions list section of the OWise app, so that you can remember to ask them in your next appointment.
+At OWise, we want to make sure you are kept informed so make sure to follow our Instagram and Twitter for any updates.
+Any questions?
+Get in touch

 - Lund, M., Trivers, K., Porter, P., Coates, R., Leyland-Jones, B., Brawley, O., Flagg, E., O’Regan, R., Gabram, S. and Eley, J., 2008.
 Race and triple negative threats to breast cancer survival: a population-based study in Atlanta, GA.
 Breast Cancer Research and Treatment, 113(2), pp.357-370.